 As a condition of participation, officers are required to contribute 6.5% of their earnings to the Plan.
 These contributions are designated as employer contributions under Section 414(h) of the Internal Revenue Code.
-The accumulated contributions of current participants at September 30, 2022 and 2021 were \$772,005 and \$904,264, respectively.
 The City's funding policy is to make fixed, actuarially computed monthly contributions to the Plan in amounts, such that, when combined with officers' contributions and the State insurance excise tax, all officers' benefits will be fully provided for by the time they retire.
-The participants' contribution shall be reduced to equal the City's contribution in years where the annual actuarial valuation indicates that the City's required contribution is less than 6.5% but shall not be reduced to less than one percent.
-The City's contributions as a percentage of covered payroll for the year ended September 30, 2022 was 13%.